kubernetes/website/docs/tasks/configure-pod-container/define-command-argument-container.md

 In the preceding example, you defined the arguments directly by providing strings.
-As an alternative to providing strings directly, you can define arguments by using environment variables.
+As an alternative to providing strings directly, you can define arguments by using environment variables:

     env:
     - name: MESSAGE